-- 16.17 Consideration must be given to: - a) The potential for uncommanded ignition or pre-ignition in the air and on the ground, which might cause momentary blindness in the air, or a fire on the ground - b) Anticipating a forced or early landing before the pyrotechnic has extinguished - Additional pre-display planning is essential to cater for a pyrotechnic that might still be alight or hot when the aircraft reaches the ground. - 16.19 Routing to and from the venue should be carefully planned so as to minimise the risks associated with falling debris. - 16.20 Spent pyrotechnic canisters might cause runway FOD issues therefore planning to minimise runway disruption is essential.
+- 16.20 Consideration must be given to: - a) The potential for uncommanded ignition or pre-ignition in the air and on the ground, which might cause pyros to ignite out of the planned sequence, momentary blindness and distraction in the air, a fire or smoke hazard on the ground. - Anticipating a forced or early landing before the pyro has extinguished - Additional pre-display planning is essential to cater for a pyro that might still be alight or hot when the aircraft reaches the ground. - 16.22 Routing to and from the venue should be carefully planned so as to minimise the risks associated with falling debris.

+Spent pyro canisters might cause runway FOD issues, therefore planning to minimise runway disruption is essential.
+Consideration should be given to requesting a runway inspection after any landing with spent pyros.